 The charity provides two studios, four darkrooms and a digital suite for use by photographers of all abilities inexpensively in London.
-It also hosts a gallery which has had over a dozen exhibitions of photography over the year, and is available for use by external networks of photographers and local community groups.
-It hosts small groups for members to learn more about varied aspects of photography, both within its premises and outside across London.
+It also hosts a gallery, in which there are regular exhibitions of photography over the year.
+It is also available for use by external networks of photographers and local community groups, and is used to host a variety of activities for members to learn more about varied aspects of photography.